 Our nurse interns and externs are working towards their nursing degrees and becoming RNs.
 In order for a patient care tech or medical assistant to grow in their career, they usually will have to attend additional schooling.
 Sometimes, we see them grow into office management or administrative leadership roles.
 No matter what your career goals are, we do everything we can to support you!

 How does UNM Hospital support their employees’ growth?

 In my unit, and many other departments at UNMH, our employee’s education and growth are extremely important to us.
 I ask all the employees on my team to turn in their class schedule to me at the beginning of their semester.
 That way, I can ensure that they’re able to balance work and school, regardless of what they’re going to school for.
 We also offer tuition reimbursement for any employees who have been working at UNMH for at least six months and are attending school.

 Why do you think UNMH is a great place to start your career in health care?

-Looking to pursue a career in nursing?
-Click here to learn about our nurse intern and extern programs.
-We’re also hiring medical assistants and patient care techs to help support our mission.
-Learn more about clinical and nursing support opportunities here.
+If you’re interested in pursuing a nursing career, click here to learn more about our nurse intern and extern programs.
+We’re also hiring medical assistants and patient care techs to support our mission.
+Discover more opportunities for clinical and nursing support here.